-When you first purchase a sneeze guard with BC Retail Supplies, whether its a hanging sneeze guard or a countertop sneeze guard or self-standing sneeze guard, you get to peel back that protective film revealing the clear and glossy plexiglass.
+When you first purchase a sneeze guard with BC Retail Supplies, whether its a hanging sneeze guard, a countertop sneeze guard or self-standing sneeze guard, you get to peel back that protective film revealing the clear acrylic plexiglass.
 The feeling is like removing the protector film off a new electronic item, very exciting and satisfying.
 However, after a few times of touching it, moving it around to find a perfect angle and location for your sneeze guard, you may find your sneeze guard now covered in finger and thumb prints.

-As the sneeze guards are used as an additional barrier to physical distancing and used to intercept others' droplets, the sneeze guards must be treated as contaminated surfaces and should be cleaned regularly.
+As the sneeze guards and acrylic shields are used as an additional barrier to physical distancing and used to intercept others' droplets, the sneeze guards must be treated as contaminated surfaces and should be cleaned regularly.
 Even though your sneeze guards may not have been touched by your customers, staff, or by you, they should still be cleaned daily.
-But if there is constant contact, then yes, you should be cleaning it way more often each day.
+But if there is constant contact, then yes, you should be cleaning the acrylic plexiglass way more frequently each day.

 Health Canada has provided us with a list of disinfectants to use on their website to reduce the spread.
 Its important to understand that some of these solutions are not design to clean clear plastic and are known to damage the plexiglass acrylic.
 Abrasive chemicals and alcohol is not recommend to clean clear acrylic.
-As a result if you use it on your sneeze guards, it will cause them to crack or become cloud over time.
-Once these abrasive chemicals damage your sneeze guard, it will not be so clear and glossy anymore and you will need to replace your sneeze guard if this happens.
+As a result if you use abrasive chemicals on your sneeze guards, it will cause them to crack or become cloud over time.
+Once these abrasive chemicals damage your sneeze guard, it will not be so clear and glossy anymore.
+Unfortunately you will need to replace your sneeze guard if this happens.

 Here are some links you may find useful